YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 # About

-I am a 4th-year PhD candidate from [Department of Computer Science and Engineering](https://cse.nd.edu), University of Notre Dame.
+I am a 4th-year Ph.D. candidate from [Department of Computer Science and Engineering](https://cse.nd.edu), University of Notre Dame.
 My research interest includes efficient and robust AI accelerator, software/hardware codesign, and efficient LLM.
 Now I am very fortunate to work with Prof. Yiyu Shi and Prof. X. Sharon Hu, University of Notre Dame.
-Before my PhD study, I received BS and MS degree from Huazhong University of Science and Technology.
+Before my PhD study, I received B.S. and M.S. degree from Huazhong University of Science and Technology.

 You can find my CV [here](/files/Yifan_CV.pdf).